 \section{Conclusion}

 In this paper, we introduce Expert with Clustering (EWC), a novel hierarchical contextual bandits algorithm designed to address the online learning challenges for drivers' preferences.
 EWC uniquely combines clustering techniques with prediction based on expert advice, effectively achieving low regret in online learning scenarios.
-A key innovation of our approach is the adoption of a new metric, the Loss-guided Distance, which facilitates the generation of more representative cluster centroids, thereby enhancing the recommendation performance.
-Furthermore, EWC offers an efficient method for extracting insights into both population-wide and individual-specific behaviors, proving particularly effective in contextualized settings that exhibit hierarchical structures. \jhedit{In future work, we plan to refine EWC by incorporating more user-specific preference learning and investigating the preference for incentives, thereby enhancing the personalization and effectiveness of our recommendations.} \acks{This work was partially supported by the National Science Foundation (NSF) under grant number 2149511 and the Kwanjeong scholarship.
-The authors would like to thank Prof. Christos Cassandras, Prof. Andreas Malikopoulos, and Prof. Roy Dong for the insightful discussion. }
+Furthermore, EWC offers an efficient method for extracting insights into both population-wide and individual-specific behaviors, proving particularly effective in contextualized settings that exhibit hierarchical structures.
+In future work, we plan to refine EWC by incorporating more user-specific preference learning and investigating the preference for incentives, thereby enhancing the personalization and effectiveness of our recommendations. \acks{This work was partially supported by the National Science Foundation (NSF) under grant number 2149511 and the Kwanjeong scholarship.
+The authors would like to thank Prof. Christos Cassandras, Prof. Andreas Malikopoulos, and Prof. Roy Dong for the insightful discussion.}